? ? ?

 “When you died six years ago, you almost dragged all of them down here with you.
 That’s what happens.
 A rickety structure collapses when one support fails.
 Your vitae came down here to return to the cycle, and their vitae were dragged along with it.”

 Shion felt faint.
 “I… almost killed them?”

 “But at the same time you died, I entered Ollie.”
 Lavi’s eyes narrowed.
 “Nothing like this has happened before, so I’m just guessing here… But the vitae in me that makes up Lavender Chance probably took the place of the hole you left behind after you died.
-The vitae that makes me the Saint Candidate of Aries is stuck here, unable to enter the cycle.
-Maybe it’s filling in the cracks you’ve left behind… And you—you’re barely hanging on a thread to them.
+The vitae that makes me the Saint Candidate of Aries is stuck here, unable to enter the cycle or return back.
+Maybe it’s filling in the cracks you’ve left behind… And you—you’re barely hanging on by a thread to them.
 You’re stuck like me.”